RGB-WG/rgb-schemata/README.md

 The development of the project is supported and managed by [LNP/BP Standards Association][Association].

+## Catalog

+This repository provides the following RGB schemata:

+* __Non-inflatable assets (NIA)__, implementing RGB20 interface.
+  This is the simplest form of a fungible asset/token, which doesn't provide such features as secondary issue, ability to change asset name and parameters, ability to burn or replace the asset.

+* __Unique digital asset (UDA)__, implementing RGB21 interface.
+  This is the simplest form of an NFT, which has one issuance of a single non-fungible and non-fractionable token with a representative attached media file and a preview.

 ## Library

 The library can be integrated into other rust projects via `Cargo.toml`